Rationale for standardized IAM implementations

 Hitachi ID has identified a number of such patterns, including:

-- Corporate-style / workforce IAM (Corp) to manage the access of employees and contractors.
+- Workforce IAM to manage the access of employees and contractors.

 - Partner portal IAM (B2B), to delegate administration of users to administrators in each organization.